Best family cars for 2020

 The Multimac is a bench of multiple car seats that is designed to fit into most medium-sized cars.
-You can get a Multimac with either three or four seats, and the manufacturer claims it can carry any combination of children – from birth up to twelve years old.
+You can get a Multimac with either three or four seats, and the manufacturer claims it can carry any combination of children – from birth up to 12 years old.

-It's expensive, at £1,500 to £2,000, but an awful lot cheaper than buying a new car.
+It's expensive, at £1,500 to £2,000, but is an awful lot cheaper than buying a new car.

 We test cars more thoroughly than anyone else